-One category of unofficial withdrawal happens when you did not complete the withdrawal process or otherwise notify the school of the intent to withdraw due to illness, accident, grievous personal loss, or other circumstances beyond your control.
+One category of unofficial withdrawal is when you do not complete the withdrawal process or otherwise notify the school of the intent to withdraw due to illness, accident, grievous personal loss, or other circumstances beyond your control.
 If the failure to properly withdraw is beyond your control, the withdrawal date is the date you no longer were able to attend class.